robinjmurphy/kubernetes-example/README.md

 Hello from Service B (Version 2.0.0) 👊
 ```

 This time the deployment went smoothly.
-We experience zero downtime because Kubernetes updated the pods one at a time, keeping one in service whilst the other was updating.
+We experienced zero downtime because Kubernetes updated the pods one at a time, keeping one in service whilst the other was updating.

 There is, however, still a risk of in-flight connections being dropped.
 This is because the containers running `service-b` are terminated as soon as the update begins, leaving the application unable to respond to in-flight requests.